Md905908324/UnlinkMonadHackathon/README.txt

 This repository contains the backend and frontend for the Unlink loan bidding demo.

+This project is forked from the original hackathon repository.
+I contributed to the frontend development, helped connect the frontend and backend, and made additional patches and refinements to improve the application's functionality, usability, and overall quality.

 ## Backend

 The backend is a minimal Node/Express service that: